wcm-io/wcm-io-caconfig/extensions/src/site/markdown/context-path-strategies.md

 ### Context Path Strategy: Absolute Parents

-OSGi Factory configuration: "wcm.io Context-Aware Configuration Context Path Strategy: Absolute Parents":
+OSGi factory configuration: "wcm.io Context-Aware Configuration Context Path Strategy: Absolute Parents":

 * **Absolute Levels**: List of absolute parent levels that should be considered as context roots.
 Example: Absolute parent level 1 of `/foo/bar/test` is `/foo/bar`.
 * **Context path whitelist**: Expression to match context paths.
 Context paths matching this expression are allowed.
 Use groups to reference them in configPathPatterns.